The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Example analysis: Stellar network

 \section{Example analysis: Stellar network}

-As an example for the results obtainable using the proposed methodology and tooling, we will now present a short study into the Stellar FBAS~\cite{lokhava2019stellar_payments}\footnote{ An interactive version of this study can also be found under: \url{https://trudi.weizenbaum-institut.de/stellar_analysis/} }.
+As an example for the results obtainable using the proposed methodology and tooling, we will now present a short study into the Stellar FBAS~\cite{lokhava2019stellar_payments}\footnote{ We maintain an interactive version of this study at: \url{https://trudi.weizenbaum-institut.de/stellar_analysis/} }.
 Our analysis methodology has furthermore been integrated into \emph{Stellarbeat}\footnote{ \url{https://stellarbeat.io/} }, a popular monitoring website for the Stellar network.

-For the presented study, we obtain daily snapshots of the Stellar FBAS from Stellarbeat\footnote{ Data from Stellarbeat was also used in previous academic studies such as \cite{kim2019stellar_secure}. }, for the interval July 2019 -- July 2020.
+For the presented study, we obtain daily snapshots of the Stellar FBAS from Stellarbeat\footnote{ Data from Stellarbeat was also used in previous academic studies such as \cite{kim2019stellar_secure}. }, for the interval July 2019 -- January 2022.
 From the same source, we also obtain data for allocating nodes, here individual network hosts running the Stellar software, to the \emph{organizations} they belong to.
 We use this data to merge nodes belonging to the same organization, so that nodes in the subsequent discussion represent distinct organizations as opposed to individual physical machines\footnote{ Nodes can also be merged based on other criteria, such as their country or ISP, revealing different threat scenarios.
 For example, for a snapshot of the Stellar FBAS from November 2020, we determine that a certain large cloud hosting provider forms a blocking set---i.e., has the power to unilaterally compromise liveness. }.
-For maintaining the correctness of our results, we merge nodes in this way \emph{after} completing the analyses.
+For maintaining the correctness of our results, we merge nodes in this way \emph{after} completing the analyses. \emph{Prior} to analysis, we filter out all nodes that are marked as inactive or induce one-node quorums (i.e., nodes $v$ with a configuration such as $\Q(v) = \set{v}$; we assume that this represents an accidental misconfiguration).
+We furthermore restrict our minimal splitting sets analyses to a core subset of nodes for each FBAS snapshot, namely to the top tier and all nodes transitively referenced by top tier nodes' quorum sets.
+Doing so gives us more informative aggregate results as forming a splitting set that affects only a few edge nodes is both significantly easier and less impactful than forming a splitting set that can cause top tier nodes to diverge.
 All analyses were performed using the algorithms and implementation introduced in \cref{sec:algorithms}.
 The results of our study are presented in \cref{fig:stellar}.